peterhinch/micropython-radio/radio-fast/README.md

 instantiated in ``config.py``) details the connections to the nRF24l01 module and channel in use.

 method exchange()
-Argument: ``msg_send`` a message for transmission.
-Attempts to send it to the slave and returns a response.
+Argument: A ``FromMaster`` message object for transmission.
+The method Attempts to send it to the slave and returns a response.

 Results:
 On success, returns a ``ToMaster`` message instance with contents unpacked from the byte stream.